AnoopRn09/anooprn09/README.md

-# 🌟 Anoop's Code Haven
+# 🌟  Welcome to my GitHub space!
-👋 Welcome to my GitHub space!
-I am Anoop R N, a B.Tech graduate in AI & Data Science, forging innovative solutions as a self-taught Full-Stack Developer.

----

 ## 🚀 About Me
 This repository (`README.md`) is the gateway to my coding journey.
 I blend web development with AI marvels, crafting projects that push the boundaries of technology.